INRIA/zelus/examples/bangbang/readme.md

 The LED will flash green (`2`) during periods of heating, and red (`1`) during periods of cooling, i.e., when not heating.

+Note that the timing constants in the program have all been divided by 100 to speedup animation of the system.
+Another way to achieve the same effect would have been to use the `-speedup` option available in compiled Zélus programs.

 !SOURCEFILE: bangbang.zls